Cup-Marked Stone: OS Grid Reference – SE 14505 37525

 - Carving no.8 (Boughey & Vickerman)

 From Shipley town centre open market, take the Kirkgate road up to Saltaire, past the old town hall.
 On the other side of the road take the little path into the Bowling Club, in the trees (if you hit the church you’ve gone too far).
 Once standing in front of the bowling green itself, you need to walk along the left-side path.
-Two-thirds of the way down, now laid in the ivy-covered area below the old quarry face, you’ll find what you’ll find what you;re looking for.
+Two-thirds of the way down, now laid in the ivy-covered area below the old quarry face, you’ll find what you’re looking for.

 Archaeology & History